 Before I came to Stanford I completed my Ph.D. at the University of Virginia and the B.Phil. at the University of Oxford.
 When I am not doing philosophy, I cook, hike, and listen to classical music.

 Mirjam is a postdoctoral fellow at Justitia Amplificata at the Free University Berlin.
 Her research focuses on questions concerning the normative issues related to global relations of production, structural injustice and feminist theory.

 Nicolás works on questions related to discrimination of and justice for vulnerable groups.
-He is particularly interested in issues related to the status of children in domestic and international legal regimes, and is currently working on a normative analysis of street children and child workers.
-He is a Post-Doctoral Research Fellow at the Institute of Philosophy at KU Leuven.
+He is particularly interested in issues related to the status of children in theories of justice.
+He is a Newton International Fellow working in the Centre for Children's Rights at Queen's University Belfast.

 Peter Dietsch is a philosopher and economist, and professor in the Département de Philosophie at Université de Montréal.
 His research focuses on issues of economic ethics, notably on tax justice, normative dimensions of monetary policy, and on income inequalities.
 Dietsch is the author of Catching Capital – The Ethics of Tax Competition (Oxford University Press, 2015), co-author of Do Central Banks Serve the People?
 (Polity Press, 2018), and co-editor of Global Tax Governance – What is Wrong with It and How to Fix It (ECPR Press, 2016).
 He has published numerous articles and book chapters, and is a regular contributor in the media on debates in his field.
 In 2017, Dietsch was nominated to the College of New Scholars, Artists and Scientists of the Royal Society of

 Canada.
 Dietsch has held visiting positions at the Wissenschaftszentrum Berlin (on a Humboldt fellowship), at the European University Institute in Florence, and at the University of Victoria, British Columbia.